 The most affected areas were of Latur and Osmanabad.
 Invariably, this natural calamity brought attention towards this area and now Latur and adjoining areas as well-developed.

 Watch the below news snippet from BBC where the anchor describes the plight causing entire villages to be flattened as people were sleeping.

 Magnitude - 8.6

 Epicenter - Rima, Tibet (28.5°N 96.5°E)

-Another one which happened on a national day of India.
+Another one which happened on a national day of India - on the Independence day.
 Many parts of Assam and Tibet were severely damage to unknown proportions.
 However, Assam bear the most brunt of this quake than that of Tibet.

 The after effects was a strong flooding situation which added to the already scary situation.